-Whether you're a certified bibliophile or someone who just likes the occasional beach read, a reading journal can be a worthwhile investment.
+Whether you're a certified bibliophile or just like the occasional beach read, a reading journal can be a worthwhile investment.
 The best reading journals have at least 100 pages, can log at least 50 books, and are designed to suit your particular journaling needs.

 The number of books that a reading journal can log is one of the most important factors to consider when buying one,